 Where to stay in Spain

-Budget-friendly accommodation near Barcelona: Lisa from Travel Loving Family suggests Roca Grossa – a large campsite with lots of facilities for children located within a short walk of a stunning sheltered beach.
+- Budget-friendly accommodation: Lisa from Travel Loving Family suggests Roca Grossa – a large campsite just outside Barcelona with lots of facilities for children located within a short walk of a stunning sheltered beach.

 The Netherlands with kids

 The Netherlands is wonderfully child-friendly with it’s windmills, cycle paths, theme parks and interesting cities.
 If you’re planning a trip to Europe with children, it’s definitely somewhere to include on your itinerary.

 The Netherlands’ capital, Amsterdam, is one of the best European cities for kids.
 It has a plethora of history, art and culture to explore.
 Older children might enjoy the Anne Frank Museum and the Van Gogh Museum.
 The NEMO science museum is tailored to kids with it’s interactive exhibits, Vondelpark is a beautiful outdoor space with play areas, and for something a little different you could try out a pizza canal cruise.
 Public transport is easy to navigate and there are plenty of fun day trips from the city too.